liberland/Constitution/Constitution.md

 § 106

-1) A Bill, once approved by the Supreme Court and declared Constitutional, shall be published for at least 30 days before it becomes Law, so that the People may, if they so choose, organize a Referendum to review or veto it and for other review or veto procedures as prescribed by this Constitution.
+1) A Bill, once approved by the Supreme Court and declared Constitutional, shall be published for at least 30 days before it becomes Law and Public Administration shall organize a Veto Proposal about them, so that the People may, if they so choose, reject it.
+Other review procedures as prescribed by this Constitution shall also take place in this period.

 2) A Vetoed bill shall not become Law in its current form and shall be returned with or without remarks from the reviewing organ back for the Assembly to rework it.

-3) Should the Vetoed bill be supported in its original form by the supermajority of 7/10 of all votes in the Congressional Assembly, the Veto shall be overturned and the B                                 ill shall become law.
+3) Should the Vetoed bill be supported in its original form by the supermajority of 7/10 of all votes in the Congressional Assembly, the Veto shall be overturned and the Bill shall become law despite the Veto, be it a Public Veto or another type of Veto.